7 Gley Soils

 - a B or BC horizon with base deeper than 30 cm from the mineral soil surface, nor

-- a horizon with more than 2% concretions or nodules coarser than sand size within 60 cm of the mineral soil surface.
+- a horizon with more than 2% concretions or nodules larger than 2 mm within 60 cm of the mineral soil surface.

 GA